 #9 – Stay at a Local Hotel or B&B

 Leave your worries and your to-do lists behind this staycation.
 Head to a local hotel or bed and breakfast for true relaxation.
 Nothing beats the feeling of fresh white hotel sheets after a hot bath in a soaking tub.
 Order room service, watch trash television, and lounge around in a robe.

 The experience is even more fun if there’s a hotel pool or spa.
 Lounge by the poolside and order a fruity drink delivered to your chair, or schedule a manicure and pedicure for the afternoon.
 Local hotels are true hidden gems – you’ll reap all the benefits of a traditional vacation without leaving town.

 #10 – Support Your Local Community

 Many small businesses rely on income from tourism to stay afloat.
-During the pandemic, some couldn’t shoulder the financial impact of losing tourism dollars.
-If you’re hoping to do some good during your staycation, consider ways you can support your local community.
-Simply shopping, staying, and dining locally can do wonders to help keep your favorite spots afloat.
+Some couldn’t shoulder the financial impact of losing tourism dollars during the pandemic.
+If you hope to do some good during your staycation, consider ways to support your local community.
+Simply shopping, staying, and dining locally can help keep your favorite spots afloat.

 Volunteering is another way you can give back during your staycation.
-This can be formal, like spending time at your child’s school or at a homeless shelter, or informal, like picking up trash on the beach.
-Look around your community – there are probably plenty of opportunities to give back without going far.
+This can be formal, like spending time at your child’s school or a homeless shelter, or informal, like picking up trash on the beach.
+Look around your community – plenty of opportunities to give back without going far.

 Staycations are what you make of them.
 There’s nothing wrong with taking off work and kicking back on the couch.
-Binging a favorite show and ordering takeout can be really relaxing – for a day or two.
-If you’re hoping to make the most of your staycation, though, try peppering in a few new experiences.
-You’ll create memories that last far beyond your return to the office, and you’ll release more tension when you’re out and about, trying something new.
+Binging a favorite show and ordering takeout can be relaxing – for a day or two.
+If you’re hoping to make the most of your staycation, try peppering in a few new experiences.
+You’ll create memories that last far beyond your return to the office and release more tension when you’re out and about, trying something new.